leonstel/leonstel.github.io/blogs/xmen_part3.md

 ```

 This means that when calling `listToPropAfterMapInit` it will always wait for the map to be initialized first no matter
 what you are listening for.
-Internally it uses the `changedButWaitFor` from the second post (// TODO link here).
+Internally it uses the `changedButWaitFor` from [the second post](http://leonstel.github.io/blogs/xmen_part2).

 #### Example
 ```